jessepav/lacygoill-wiki-backup/vim/qf.md

     call setqflist([], 'r',
         \ {'items': map(getqflist(), {_,v -> extend(v, {'module': fnamemodify(bufname(v.bufnr), ':t')})})})

-`'module'` allows you to change the text displayed in the filename column.
+`'module'` lets you change the text displayed in the filename column.

-`'items'` allows you to update the items in the qfl without affecting its title, in a single invocation of `setqflist()`.
+`'items'` lets you update the items in the qfl without affecting its title, in a single invocation of `setqflist()`.
 Without `'items'`, you would need two:

     let new_qfl = map(getqflist(), {_,v -> extend(v, {'module': fnamemodify(bufname(v.bufnr), ':t')})